Why the loss of colour shouldn’t mean loss of confidence

 What causes vitiligo?

-It is believed is that some individuals happen to be genetically more susceptible to autoimmune diseases, which could then be triggered by environmental factors.
+It is believed that some individuals happen to be genetically more susceptible to autoimmune diseases, which could then be triggered by environmental factors.

 “Am I at risk for vitiligo?”

 Risk factors include the presence of an autoimmune disease, such as thyroid disease (hyper and hypothyroidism), alopecia areata, or pernicious anemia.
-Family history is a factor too, although it does not follow that children of a parent with vitiligo will necessarily develop it.
+Family history is a factor, too, although it does not follow that children of a parent with vitiligo will necessarily develop it.

-Vitiligo commonly affects sun-exposed areas, body folds (such as armpits), previous sites of injury, areas around moles, or areas around body openings.
+Pale areas of the skin are typically vulnerable to sunburn, and vitiligo commonly affects sun-exposed areas, body folds (such as armpits), previous sites of injury, areas around moles, or areas around body openings.
 Vitiligo can also affect the eyelids, hair, and mucous lining inside the mouth and nose.

 Clinical diagnosis of vitiligo is initially made by physical examination and confirmed by histo-pathological examination of a skin biopsy.